drivera03/Game351HW2/README.md

 6) Type "git clone" and paste the URL that was copied earlier
 7) Press Enter to create a local clone
 8) Wait for it to clone
-9) Download the asset pack in the Google Drive turned in as a comment
-10) Wait for that to download
-11) Open Unity Hub
+9) Open Unity Hub
-12) Press ADD, then "ADD project from disk"
+10) Press ADD, then "ADD project from disk"
-13) Find the folder, then open it.
+11) Find the folder, then open it.
-14) Make sure to use Version 2021.3.5f1
+12) Make sure to use Version 2021.3.5f1
-15) Then, open the unity project and click continue through all the errors.
+13) Then, open the unity project and click continue through all the errors.
-16) Once the project has opened, click on asset at the top
+14) Once the project has opened, click on asset at the top
-17) Then look for import packages and click on custom packages
+15) Then look for import packages and click on custom packages
-18) Look for the asset package that was downloaded from Google Drive and download it
+16) Look for the asset package that was downloaded from Google Drive and download it
-19) Once that is done the project should be good to go
+17) Once that is done the project should be good to go

 Way 2: